programmersockson/screaming-bugs/README.md

 The scouts walk without reacting to "cry", but if they find a resource, they carry it to the queen.

-The queen is always shifted towards the farthest resource.
-Each turn, based on the availability of resources, she decides to create a new bug or prolong her life.
+Each step, based on the availability of resources, the queen decides to create a new bug or prolong her life.

-Complications:

-Resources move, so the bugs change their angle a little every turn, and everyone's speed is a little different.
-The queen shifts towards the farthest resource.